 Both Arrilla and KPMG believe in making an impact and so in 2016, we entered into a joint venture in which KPMG took a minority shareholding, to enable Arrilla to scale up, and to give Arrilla access to a broader range of expertise.

-Our vision is to create a culturally competent Australia, one workplace at a time.
+Our vision is ‘to build a reconciled nation, one workplace at a time.’

 At Arrilla, we pride ourselves on the values that underpin our work, each and every day – in particular, we believe in: